dagster-io/dagster/examples/quickstart_etl/README.md

 - [Scaffolded project layout](https://docs.dagster.io/getting-started/create-new-project) that helps you to quickly get started with everything set up.

-In this project, we're building an ETL pipeline that monitors the popularity of open-source software projects.
-Here is the Global Asset Lineage you'll find in the UI:
+In this project, we're building an ETL pipeline that explores the popular topics on HackerNews.

 <p align="center">
     <img height="500" src="../../docs/next/public/images/quickstarts/basic/global-asset-lineage.png" />